rohitthapliyal180/rohitthapliyal180-data-engineering-hellofresh_solution/README.md

 1. Output file in CSV format.
 2. Project upload over Git with pull request.
 3. Documentaion of the project.
-4. executable python export.
-5. README.md and Config file.
+4. README.md and Config file.

 # Limitations and improvements:
 1. Unable to create Hive external tables over the recipe partition files due to system limitation.
 Working machine was not personal and denied permission to write over HDFS (tmp/hive).
+2. Unable to share the executable file of the solution as the installed FireEye antivirus quarantine the generated .exe file and blocked to access.
+However one can easily generate the .exe file by running "pyinstaller main_hellofresh.py --onefile" on the pycharm terminal and the .exe file can be found inside the dist/ folder.
+Make sure to run "pip install pyinstaller" before "pyinstaller main_hellofresh.py --onefile" to get the pyinstaller library installed.
-2. Didn't get enough time to write unit test function and CI/CD pipeline with ongoing projects.
+3. Didn't get enough time to write unit test function and CI/CD pipeline with ongoing projects.
 However function output (unit_test/unit_test_files) were generated and can be used to do unit testing by comparing with actual outputs from running functions.